Free Wales Army: Origins

 Throughout the early 1960s, many within the ranks of Plaid Cymru had become radicalised and dissatisfied by the party's failure to prevent Liverpool Corporation's plans for the flooding of Tryweryn.
 Owain Williams, a former party member and founding member of MAC, alleged that dissatisfaction was particularly strong among younger members and supporters.
-In a 2003 interview for S4C’s Terfysgwyr Tryweryn (“Tryweryn Terrorist”) documentary, Williams suggested that many young people were frustrated with what he described as reliance on “so-called constitutional means of asking, bowing, scraping and grovelling.”
+In a 2003 interview for S4C’s Terfysgwyr Tryweryn (lit.
+'Tryweryn terrorists') documentary, Williams suggested that many young people were frustrated with what he described as reliance on “so-called constitutional means of asking, bowing, scraping and grovelling.”
 It was this disillusionment, Williams asserted, that created the conditions for the emergence of militant nationalist organisations in Wales, which was a sentiment shared by his co-conspirator, Emyr Llywelyn Jones.

 The first organisation resembling the FWA appeared in 1959 as the Welsh Freedom Army (WFA), which initially distributed cards in Llangollen bearing the slogan “Resist English Rule in Wales: WFA”.
 Cards were later distributed nationwide and placed under beer mats, in telephone kiosks, libraries, bookshops and anywhere else the group could think of.
 Supporters of the group often daubed the group's acronym alongside nationalist slogans in areas where cards had been distributed, generating momentum for the illusive organisation.
-At the same time, Harri Webb, a republican socialist poet and former member of the Welsh Republican Movement, together with Meic Stephens, was evoking the idea of a “Free Wales Army” in his poetry and songs.
-In 1952, Webb designed the “White Eagle of Snowdonia”, often referred to by its Welsh name “Yr Eryr Wen” (literally “the White Eagle”), a symbol derived from Welsh legend, which later became the emblem displayed on the FWA's flags and uniforms.
+At the same time, Harri Webb, a republican socialist poet and former member of the Welsh Republican Movement (WRM), together with Meic Stephens, was evoking the idea of a “Free Wales Army” in his poetry and songs.
+In 1952, Webb designed the “White Eagle of Snowdonia”, often referred to as Yr Eryr Wen (lit. 'the white eagle'), a symbol derived from Welsh legend, which later became the emblem displayed on the FWA's flags and uniforms.
+Describing this period, Stephens later recalled that the Free Wales Army had initially been "just a slogan on a wall".
 The amorphous “army” soon gained attention as supporters across the country painted the initials "FWA" alongside nationalist slogans on roadsides, with one such incident in Gwynedd in 1964 prompting Plaid Cymru to issue an official denial of any involvement.
 Speaking on HTV Wales’s Only Yesterday in 1995, Julian Cayo-Evans recalled that his first awareness of the FWA came when he noticed an Eryr Wen painted on a wall in Aberystwyth, which prompted his decision to join the movement.